hoangthangta/KAN-SGAN/README.md

 # KAN-SGAN
 Semi-supervised learning with Generative Adversarial Networks (SGANs) using Kolmogorov-Arnold Network Layers (KANLs)

 In this repo, we set up GANs using MLP layers (MLP-GAN) and KAN layers (KAN-GAN).
-We compared their performance and found that KAN-SGAN outperformed naive MLP-SGAN.
-We will publish our paper soon.
+We will soon publish our paper.

 # Requirements
 * numpy==1.26.4